nezumee/zebra/README.md

 	Note that a stripe allows changing stagger between 10mm in one direction and 20mm in another.
 Mirror half the stripes to flip which way gets more stagger on different sides of the keyboard.

-	Built-in ruler on the bottom of each stripe to measure the column stagger:
+	A basic ruler is built into the bottom of each stripe to measure the column stagger:

 	![place-3dprint-ruler](/images/place-3dprint-ruler.jpg)